criadoperez/stacks-bitcoin-doublenode/README.md

 Stacks needs to use the Bitcoin node, and by default when you run a Stacks node you will be using a public Bitcoin node.
 Here you can run both nodes together and configured so your Stacks node uses your own bitcoin node.

+## Why run Stacks node with your own Bitcoin node?

+Because running your own Bitcoin node will give you higher security and improved perfomance.

+* **Improved perfomance**: The Bitcoin node will serve you blocks faster, as well as UTXOs for your miner (if you run one).
+* **Higher security**: The Bitcoin node will also have validated all bitcoin transactions the Stacks node consumes.
+If you don't run your own Bitcoin node, you're relying on the SPV headers to vouch for the validity of Bitcoin blocks.

 ## Requirements
 You will need docker installed.
 If you don't have it, you can easily get it [here](https://docs.docker.com/get-docker/).